-It is important to stop smoking tobacco completely and if you are using an e-cigarette, ensure you are properly managing your cravings.
-People using e-cigs who use too little nicotine have less success at quitting smoking.
+It is important to stop smoking tobacco completely and if you are using a vape, ensure you are properly managing your cravings.
+People using vapes who use too little nicotine have less success at quitting smoking.
 Tank style devices are also more effective than versions which resemble cigarettes.

 The most effective way to quit is with face-to-face expert support and this is available free from local stop smoking services, who welcome people using their own vapes to quit Click here to find yours.
 If you smoke, switching completely to vaping is likely to significantly reduce your risks but if you don't smoke, don't vape.